JeffersonLab/clas12alignment/dc/README.md

 #### Terminal output
 When launched, the alignment code will print-out relevant information as it goes through the various steps.
 These include:
-* printouts of the chosen alignment configuration parameters, as for example:
+* The chosen alignment configuration parameters, as for example:
   ```
   [CONFIG] subtractedShifts set to false
   [CONFIG] sectorShifts set to true